-Barbara Macek, born in Bruck/Mur, Austria, studied Psychology with focus on psychopoetology, and Art & Science at the University of Applied Arts Vienna, where she currently works on her PhD-thesis titled „Autoimmunität und anthropologische Differenz“.
+Barb Macek, born in Bruck/Mur, Austria, studied psychology with focus on psychopoetology, and Art & Science at the University of Applied Arts Vienna.

-In September 2018 her Art & Science-project on pain: „Between Agony and Ecstasy – Investigations into the Meaning of Pain“ was published in the Journal for Artistic Research (JAR 16).
+In September 2018 her Art & Science-project on pain: „Between Agony and Ecstasy – Investigations into the Meaning of Pain“ was published in the peer-reviewed Journal for Artistic Research (JAR 16).
 In December 2019 the publication of an article on artistic research on the margins of medicine and mythology in the peer-reviewed Journal RUUKKU – Studies in Artistic research followed.

-Currently as a doctoral candidate she works on an Art & Science-project at the intersection of medicine, mythology, philosophy and poetry to explore the cause and meaning of autoimmunity.
+Currently as a doctoral candidate she works on an artistic research project at the intersection of medicine, biology, philosophy and poetry to explore the cause and meaning of autoimmunity in humans and animals.